Hydrospheredata/hydro-serving/docs/src/main/paradox/install/index.md

 * [Kubernetes](kubernetes.md)
 @@@

-You can setup serving cluster in 2 environments:
+You can setup serving cluster in any of 2 environments:

 * @ref[Docker](docker.md)
 * @ref[Kubernetes](kubernetes.md)